Characteristics of Planning

 Plans specify the precise course of action to be taken in order to achieve each goal.
 With the right guidelines, employees may effortlessly complete their duties.

 As we know, the business environment is dynamic.
-There might be several changes in components of the business environment.
+There might be several changes in the components of the business environment.
 Plans may be affected by environmental changes.

 To cope with changes plans need to be changed or modified as per the needs.
 Thus, planning should possess an adequate quality of flexibility so that actions, directions, and guidelines can be adjusted according to the changes in the environment.